-Comparing the results with the current literature is difficult due to institutional setting, but I can claim that the results are rather on the lower end for estimated peer effects.
+Although the methodology and institutional setting differ from the current literature, our results are on the lower end for estimated peer effects.
 For example, Lundborg (2006) estimated that increasing the number of peers' smoking by 25% increases the probability of smoking by 12 percentage points.
 Similar results to Lundborg's are presented in Powell et al. (2005) and Fletcher (2009).
-The magnitude of peer effects estimated in this paper is similar to the one in Clark and Loheac (2007), who also use lagged peers' smoking, but without any appropriate experiment that would assign students into new peer groups.
+The magnitude of peer effects estimated in this paper is similar to the one Clark and Loheac (2007), who also use lagged peers' smoking, but without any appropriate experiment that would assign students into new peer groups.
 They estimate that the impact of an increase in peers' smoking by 25% on individual smoking is 2.2 percentage points, while the result for Czech male youth is approximately 3 percentage points.